 1. Low or zero expectations: of course for some people, it's easy to "like" a breeder who does not care what you do with their dog, lies about their parentage, has no vetting process, or has such low standards that the caliber of people they sell to is ghetto gutter low.
 Of course everyone "likes" them - they don't expect anything from anyone, and make excuses for bad customers instead of standing up for principles and integrity and calling out bad choices.
 To listen to them, they've never made a bad placement in their career (total bullshit) or pissed off a customer (ha, yeah right).
 I have some customers pissed off at me.
 And you know something?
 They pissed me off for a myriad of reasons, ranging from outright lying to not ever keeping in touch, to blatant cover-ups to outright copycatting my breeding program down to the last hair and bloodlines while giving me zero credit for their very beginning (kind of hard to cover up the fact that someone bought their very first six dogs from me, but believe it or not, there's a person out there doing it), or marketing crosses as purebreds.
 Thankfully there are intelligent people who see through the ruse.
 Problem is the idiots seem to be procreating in this country faster than the smart ones.
 Kind of scary.

 2. The latest crop of newbie LGD breeder's websites give minimal if any information about where they got their dogs from, the parentage, the bloodlines, the WHY of anything, diddley squat.
 They make it appear as if they just dropped out of the sky one day, ala instant expert breeder.
 Yet the old hands can just chuckle at how they were no where to be seen or heard from just three years ago….
 And again, low expectation customers just suck it all up because they are too lazy to ask the tough questions or do more looking around.
 I've busted more than one Johnny-Come-Lately "breeder" bragging they are breeding dogs out of my bloodlines lately, yet give no specifics as to who the dogs that they have pups out of, are.
-Of course, most of them came out of dogs a customer of mine in Nevada bred as she's selling to anyone who shows her the cash.
+Of course, most of them came out of dogs a customer of mine in Nevada bred (the nefarious "Hoof and Fang" farm) as she's selling to anyone who shows her the cash (and passing off ¾ Spanish Mastiffs as "purebreds").
 But don't piss on my leg, kids, and tell me it's raining.
 There is a reason you had to buy from her: I would have never sold a pup to you.
 Period.

 3. If a breeder has dead dogs up on their site making out like they are still alive and actively being bred, run in the opposite direction.
 Ditto for the breeders with blogs that haven't been updated in over three years.
 When a breeder has time to update about puppies for sale or breedings but ignores everything else (for months if not years), this is a deceptive breeder who does not have all their cards on the table.
 Steer clear.
 There are a few out there who have turned this into an art form.
 Perpetual smoke and mirrors, Queen of Vague Lois Jordan of "Fall Creek Farm" - where by the way, she has not lived for years, having been kicked off of it and another farm for various reasons ranging from defaulting on loans, diseased dogs and livestock, and more - leads the pack in this travesty.
 Yet you'll see gullible, lazy shoppers line up for her pups, then bitch about them on Facebook a year later for diseases, lack of guardian instinct, and more.
 In this instance, who is the real scumbag?
 Jordan the breeder, or the dumb lazy buyers?
 You feel free to make that call….

 4. Everyone has to start someplace but be honest about it - don't trust a breeder who comes out of nowhere trying to make out like they wrote the book on LGDs when all they have done is lifted the art of plagiarizing and copycatting to a new level.
 If someone can't make it on their own with their own ideas and proof that they know what they are doing, that tells you a lot.
 I am used to seeing my stuff copied and ripped off by those without the gumption to figure things out on their own or find their own way in this, mostly because for them it is nothing more than a popularity contest.
 Right now there is a couple in Bakersfield, CA bragging that they are "Spanish Mastiff breeders" when they don't own an SM who's a year old yet.
+The Clarks are your consummate "wannabe" fad breeder.
+Short on experience, classic cramped little hobby farm set up with screaming toddlers and kids running around all over the place.
+Disneyland breeders who bought a dog from Laura Swindler.
+Gentrified LGDs.
+The dumbing down of LGDs.
+That's what this really is.
 Excuse me?
-There's something called "paying dues" that you have to go through before you get to wear that crown, but perhaps this caliber of "breeding" is what can you expect from Oildale trailer trash working at a pistachio packaging plant, masquerading as an LGD "breeder."
-It's come to this...
+There's something called "paying dues" that you have to go through before you get to wear that "breeder" crown, but perhaps this caliber of "breeding" is what can you expect from Oildale trailer trash working at a pistachio packaging plant, masquerading as an LGD "breeder."
+Yes, it's come to this...

 5. Which brings me to my last point: too many hobby farmers are breeding LGDs as a cash crop sideline alone with goats, pigs, you name it, to be liked and glorified.
 They have no real reason to be bringing litters into the world other than they are doing it to be popular and line their pocketbooks.
 As they do this the shelters and pounds and rescues fill up with unwanted LGDs.
 Do the math.
 The explosion in popularity of LGDs has come with a huge price tag.
 The dogs are being devalued by cut rate breeders putting out inferior stock or stock from dubious crosses and lines.
 In a few years trust me, many of these breeders are the ones who will bail on their customers.
 Lazy buyers only contribute to this phenomenon that is getting worse by the year - buyers with zero expectations.
 Go back and read point 1.